root-project/root-evolution/proposals/0001-modularization.md

 No impact on existing source code by itself, but it could change a code distribution schema for ROOT  eco-system (ROOT based projects).

 ## Resolution
-We hope to get a feedback from community to evaluate if it is  supports an idea of development of package manager for ROOT.
+We hope to get a feedback from community to evaluate if it supports an idea of development of package manager for ROOT.

 The project will be developed by support of DIANA-HEP funding.